dfinity/examples/motoko/factorial/README.md

 ## Prerequisites

-Verify the following before running this demo.
+Verify the following before running this demo:

 *  You have downloaded and installed the [DFINITY Canister SDK](https://sdk.dfinity.org).